-Are you thinking about migrating the on-premise server to AWS cloud?
+Are you thinking about AWS Migration, and moving on-premise projects to the cloud?

 But don’t know where to start and how to go about it?